 She only could afford to stay in a motel for a week, so Emma hoped for the best.

 Tony had awakened in the second week of June with a bad feeling churning around his stomach.
 Which was odd since he luckily found himself lying next to an undergarment male model that he had slept with the night before.
 And Tony, after leaving the sleeping model behind in the hotel room (which the billionaire paid for), actually had a nutritious and delicious breakfast, and was, to his bewilderment, hyped to do some work at Stark Industries.

-An hour before he was about to go home, Pepper knocked on his office's door before waltzing inside with an exasperated look in her beautiful face.
+An hour before he was about to go home, Pepper knocked on his office door before waltzing inside with an exasperated look on her beautiful face.
 And it seems that his agitation took the form of a pair of familiar brown eyes that belonged to a young woman trailing behind his assistant.